We think this movie stands out for:

 What parents need to know

-Parents need to know that Snoopy speaks for the first time in this animated version of the 1967 stage musical of the same name.
+Parents need to know that Snoopy speaks for the first time in You're a Good Man, Charlie Brown, the animated version of the 1967 stage musical of the same name.
 In well staged, short sequences, Charlie Brown and friends ponder various aspects of the world around them, often in song.
 The songs are memorable, the characters lovable and the lessons poignant and funny.
 It's a great video for the whole family.
 Little kids will enjoy the short and lively musical sequences.
 Snoopy and the Peanuts gang appeal to grammar school kids, but don't expect preteens to buy into much of this story.

 What's the story?